lwsrbrts/PoSHive/README.md

 > **This project is not sanctioned by or affiliated with British Gas in any way.**

 ##Release Notes
+ * **1.1.1 - User** - User profile data (from the Hive site) is now an accessible class property ($h.User).
+Added methods to get outside weather conditions.
- * **1.1 - Holiday** - Added methods to get, set and cancel holiday mode.
+ * **1.1.0 - Holiday** - Added methods to get, set and cancel holiday mode.
 Fixed a bug preventing error messages returning useful information.
- * **1.0 - Release** - first release of the PoSHive class.
+ * **1.0.0 - Release** - first release of the PoSHive class.
 Allows getting, setting temperature, setting heating mode to auto, manual or off.
 Turning on or cancelling of Boost mode.

 ## Purpose